Statutes

 2. Membership may be suspended if a member has received financial contributions from, or via, the IUT, and has failed to satisfactorily report in due time to the IUT Executive Committee on the expenses, or has been found to have misused all, or part of, the financial contribution.

-3. A proposal of suspension under B) and C) should be announced by the Executive Committee in such a time, that the member may lodge an appeal against such a decision by submitting a written statement to the Executive Committee within two months from the date when the member received the proposal from the Executive Committee.
+3. A proposal of suspension under A) and B) should be announced by the IUT in such a time, that the member may lodge an appeal against such a decision by submitting a written statement within two months from the date when the member received the proposal from the Executive Committee.

 4. The next board meeting must give a final ruling on decisions of this kind (5:III: A-C).